Cartucho/dvrk_calib_hand_eye/README.md

 ## Step 1 - Camera calibration

 First, we will calculate both the `distortion` and `intrinsic camera parameters` of the camera that you will be using as pivot.
 In the case of a stereo endoscope, we suggest that you use the left-stereo camera as pivot.
 It is **very important that the camera is well calibrated**, since this will have a significant impact in the accuracy of the estimated transformations.
-If you have already accurately calibrated your camera, please skip to step 2, otherwise follow the [camera_calibration.md](https://github.com/Cartucho/dvrk_calib_arms_to_camera/blob/main/camera_calibration.md) instructions.
+If you have already accurately calibrated your camera just edit the values in the file [config.yaml](https://github.com/Cartucho/dvrk_calib_arms_to_camera/blob/main/config.yaml) skip to step 2, otherwise follow the [camera_calibration.md](https://github.com/Cartucho/dvrk_calib_arms_to_camera/blob/main/camera_calibration.md) instructions.

 ## Step 2 - Record data (by moving the surgical instrument)